robert-kratz/busboy-upload/README.md

 const config = {
     uploadPath: __dirname + '/uploads/',
     uploadName: Date.now(),
-    maxSize: -1 // Set the filesize to -1 and all file sizes will be accepted }
+    maxSize: -1, // Set the filesize to -1 and all file sizes will be accepted
+    mimeTypes: ['image/jpeg'], // Take a look into all aviable mime types here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types
+    maxsize: 100000, // In bytes
+    filter: (file, deny) => {
+        if(file.originalFile.filename == 'test.jpesg') return deny('INVALID_BIT_AMOUNT'); // Method needs to be returned!
+    }
+}
 ```

+The parameter `file` in filter will have the format like <a href="#file-has-been-successfully-uploaded">this</a>.

 ## API Response